Falk Foundation / Guts UK awards

-At Dr. Falk Pharma, looking to the future is a vital part of what we do.
+At Falk Foundation, looking to the future is a vital part of what we do.
 That’s why we are passionate about encouraging and supporting the next generation of HCPs who may be considering building their careers in gastroenterology and hepatology.

 Created in partnership with Guts UK, the Awards have been established with the specific aim of encouraging and rewarding medical students and healthcare professionals with a research interest in gastroenterology and hepatology.

-The entries for the 2025 Awards closed on the 17th February 2025.
-The winners will be announced during the BSG 2025 Annual Meeting in Glasgow on June 24th , follow us on LinkedIn and X for further news.
+The 2025 awards winners were announced during the BSG 2025 Annual Meeting in Glasgow on June 24th .

 Awards History